electronicarts/fastnoise/README.md

   -init \<filename>  - Load data for initial state instead of init.hlsl generating it.
 Binary
                        file must contain textureSize.x * textureSize.y * textureSize.z * 4 floats.

+  -progress \<count>  - Shows this many progress images before the end.
+Defaults to 0.

 Parameter Explanation:
 - Box size is diameter, so 3 gives you 3x3, 5 gives you 5x5 etc.
 - Binomial N is the N in N choose K, so 2 gives 3x3, 4 gives 5x5 etc.